Sourdough Cinnamon Roll Christmas Trees

 3. Bake them at 350f for 18-20 minutes or until the tops are golden brown.

 Store your cinnamon trees at room temperature for up to 3 days in an airtight container to avoid smearing the icing.
-If they are not iced, they can be kept in a ziplock bag and reheated in the microwave, oven, or air fryer to revive them to their fresh glory!
+If they are not iced, keep them in a ziplock bag and reheat your cinnamon rolls in the microwave, oven, or air fryer to revive them to their fresh glory!

 Allow the cinnamon rolls to thaw at room temperature for 1-2 hours before enjoying.